On holiday Cryptosporidium advice

 Can I make a claim?

 If you booked a package holiday to an all-inclusive hotel abroad, then your tour operator is responsible for keeping you safe, and they must take reasonable steps to achieve this.
-If they don’t and you suffer from an illness that could have been prevented, then under The Package Travel Regulations 1992 you might be entitled to claim compensation.
+If they don’t and you suffer from an illness that could have been prevented, then under the Package Travel and Linked Travel Arrangements Regulations 2018 you might be entitled to claim compensation.

 What do I need to do to claim for Cryptosporidium?